trustcrypto/documentation-theme-jekyll/pages/mydoc/pdguide.md

 {% include callout.html content="**Step 9.** Your device will now automatically reboot.
 Enter the PIN for you first profile to unlock OnlyKey." type="default" %}

 {% include callout.html content="**Step 10.** Select [Preferences] from the top menu and then click [Set Wipe Mode].
-Full wipe will completely erase both the OnlyKey data and firmware in the event of a factory default.
-This ensures that after a factory default occurs there is not a way of determining what edition of firmware had been previously set on the device.
-This also requires re-loading the firmware through the OnlyKey app." type="default" %}
+Full wipe will completely erase both the OnlyKey data and firmware in the event of a factory default." type="default" %}

 ![](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/pref.png)